Health Department

 Some people are at higher risk of serious flu complications, such as people 65 years and older, young children, and people with certain health conditions.

-The CDC recommend that everyone 6 months and older get vaccinated against the flu EVERY year, especially people who are at high risk.
+The CDC recommends that everyone 6 months and older get vaccinated against the flu EVERY year, especially people who are at high risk.

 Monitoring Flu Activity